Nahum Chapter 1 Summary

 7. Do verses 7-15 give you hope?
 What parts, and how do they give you hope?

-9. What vows are Nahum talking about in verse 15?
+9. What vows is Nahum talking about in verse 15?
 Why does Judah need this reminder?
 How can you remind yourself to follow God's commands?

-10. This was written to a people that lived thousands of years ago in a land that is thousands of miles away.
+10. This was written to a people who lived thousands of years ago in a land that is thousands of miles away.
 What timeless principle can we learn from this chapter?

 Key Words/Phrase